jlgerber/cpp_happy_fun_time/session_01/session01.md

 ### Linux

 In Linux, the default compiler is called gcc.
 Gcc has support for a wide variety of languages, including C and C++.
-Gcc has a C++ variety called G++, which we are going to use.
+Gcc provides a compiler driver called g++, which is pre-configured to work for C++.
+It is effectively an alias for ```gcc -xc++ -lstdc++ -shared-libgcc```, which won't make complete sense to you for a bit, so don't worry.
+Anyway, we are going to use g++ to compile our code.
 In a shell, type the following
 ```
 g++ hello.cpp -o hello
 ```